 One is C&Q (灿勤科技), a manufacturer of antenna filters -- a key component of 5G base stations.
 The company was founded in 2004 and its business was struggling until 2019, when its revenue increased 11-fold, almost all of which are from Huawei.
-C&Q has now finished its IPO review process and poised to trade on the STAR market.
+C&Q has now finished its IPO review process and is poised to trade on the STAR market.

-Another one is 3Peak (思瑞浦), who makes signal chain simulation chips -- another key component of 5G base stations.
+Another one is 3Peak (思瑞浦), which makes signal chain simulation chips -- another key component of 5G base stations.
 This company was on life support until its revenue grew 167% from 2018 to 2019 on the back of orders from Huawei and investment from Habo.
 It’s now listed on the STAR market; its share price has doubled since the IPO.